(American, born 1948)

 Artist Paul Berger is a pioneer in exploring the artistic possibilities of digital imagery.
 He combines and manipulates imagery from a huge variety of sources to investigate the meaning of images and how we dissect them.
 Berger notes, "I am not so much interested in the single, isolated photo image as I am in the way that images group themselves together in ways that provide us with context and meaning.
 I am interested in responding to common image groupings such as the printed page, the television screen, the computer printout."
 He first included a computer in the making of his art in the early 1980s.

 Berger served as professor of art at the University of Washington for thirty-five years, co-founding the photography program in 1978.
-He earned a Bachelor of Arts degree from the University of California at Los Angeles in 1970.
-He earned a Master of Fine Arts degree from the Visual Studies Workshop in Rochester, New York in 1973.
+He earned a Bachelor of Arts (1970) from the University of California at Los Angeles and a Master of Fine Arts (1973) from the Visual Studies Workshop in Rochester, New York.